OrganicClick/Module-4-Challenge-Luper/README.md

 Example images to reference for project, as well as User Story and Acceptance Criteria, were provided by GWU Coding Bootcamp:

+ERRORS NOTICED THAT I CAN't FIX (YET):
+If you run through the quiz a second time, you'll notice that you won't be presented with the well-done page.

 https://bootcampspot.instructure.com/courses/4644/assignments/65725?module_item_id=1127490

 User Story